 Portfolio Manager Ray Kennedy reviews:

-- Credit market dynamics, including liquidity and spreads
+- Credit market dynamics, including spreads and credit defaults

 - Portfolio positioning and our current assessment of high yield fundamentals, technicals, and valuation